AdobeDocs/experience-manager-cloud-service.en/help/operations/indexing.md

 ### ui.apps and ui.apps.structure

+It is necessary in:

+* `ui.apps/pom.xml`
+* `ui.apps.structure/pom.xml`

-Inside `ui.apps.structure/pom.xml` and `ui.apps/pom.xml`, the configuration of the `filevault-package-maven-plugin` needs to have `allowIndexDefinitions` as well as `noIntermediateSaves` enabled.
-The option `allowIndexDefinitions` allows custom index definitions while `noIntermediateSaves` ensures that the index configurations are added atomically.
+to enable the `allowIndexDefinitions` and `noIntermediateSaves` options in the configuration of `filevault-package-maven-plugin`.
+Enabling `allowIndexDefinitions` allows for custom index definitions, while `noIntermediateSaves` ensures that the configurations are added atomically.

 Filenames: `ui.apps/pom.xml` and `ui.apps.structure/pom.xml`